Treasurer of New South Wales

+The current treasurer, since 28 March 2023 is Daniel Mookhey.

-Each year, the Treasurer presents the NSW Budget to the Parliament.
-In some other countries the equivalent role is the Minister for Finance, although NSW has had a separate office of that name responsible for regulating government spending.
-For 103 years the Treasurer was originally known as the 'Colonial Treasurer', however the 'Colonial' word was removed with the passing of the Ministers of the Crown Act 1959 (NSW) from 1 April 1959.
+Each year, the treasurer presents the NSW Budget to the Parliament.
+In some other countries the equivalent role is the minister for finance, although NSW has had a separate office of that name responsible for regulating government spending.
+For 103 years, the treasurer was originally known as the 'colonial treasurer', however the 'colonial' word was removed with the passing of the Ministers of the Crown Act 1959 (NSW) from 1 April 1959.

-Treasurers Forster, Stuart, Dibbs, Jennings, Reid, Lyne, Waddell, Carruthers, McGowen, Holman, Fuller, Lang, Bavin, Stevens, Mair, McKell, McGirr, Cahill, Heffron, Renshaw, Askin, Lewis, Willis, Wran, Greiner, Fahey and Iemma were also Premier during some or all of their period as Treasurer.
-By convention, the Treasurer is usually a member of the Legislative Assembly.
-The exception to this were Treasurers Egan, Costa and Roozendaal, who were members of the Legislative Council during their tenure as Treasurer.
+Treasurers Forster, Stuart, Dibbs, Jennings, Reid, Lyne, Waddell, Carruthers, McGowen, Holman, Fuller, Lang, Bavin, Stevens, Mair, McKell, McGirr, Cahill, Heffron, Renshaw, Askin, Lewis, Willis, Wran, Greiner, Fahey and Iemma were also premier during some or all of their period as treasurer.

+Current Premier Chris Minns is the seventh consecutive premier who had not served as his own treasurer.

+By convention, the treasurer is usually a member of the Legislative Assembly.
+The exception to this were Treasurers Egan, Costa, Roozendaal and currently Mookhey, who were members of the Legislative Council during their tenure as Treasurer.
 Egan is the longest serving Treasurer of New South Wales.

-The Treasurer administers his or her portfolio responsibilities through The Treasury cluster, and in particular The Treasury and a range of other government agencies.
+The treasurer administers his or her portfolio responsibilities through The Treasury cluster, and in particular The Treasury and a range of other government agencies.